The “Eye of Diablo,” an aerial navigation beacon at the peak of Mt. Diablo, looks out on one of the finest views in the world.

 Located 30 miles east of San Francisco, Mount Diablo is an unmistakable landmark in the State of California and boasts the largest view shed in the western United States.
 The view from the summit encompasses 80,000 square miles, and includes 60% of California.
 From the observation deck below the Eye of Diablo, eight bridges are visible: the San Mateo, Bay, Golden Gate, San Rafael, Carquinez, Benicia, and Rio Vista.
 You can see San Francisco and Farallon Islands to the west, Mount St. Helena and the Cascade Mountains to the north, Mount Hamilton and the Santa Cruz mountains to the south, and the San Joaquin and Sacramento valleys to the east.

 Mt.
 Diablo itself also is a geologic anomaly.
-Its double pyramid, twin peak formation is the result of volcanic activity and the compression caused by the movement of the Earth’s tectonic plates.
-The volcano lies between converging fault lines and continues to grow at a rate of three to five millimeters a year.
+Its double pyramid, twin peak formation is the result of compression caused by the movement of the Earth’s tectonic plates.
+The mountain lies between converging fault lines and continues to grow at a rate of three to five millimeters a year.

 Mt.
 Diablo was named in 1806 by General Mariano Vallejo, after he and his fellow soldiers supposedly encountered a spectral apparition while on a military expedition.
 In 2005, a local man demanded that the name be changed because it offended his Christian sensibilities.
 He argued that the Devil was a living being, and was thus banned by federal law from having a place named after him.
 He suggested that the name be changed to Mt.
 Reagan, as President Reagan had recently become eligible for a place name.